openhab/openhab-docs/ui/layout-pages.md

 Depending on the type of containers, different widgets from the Standard library will be offered in the menu, as well as widgets from your personal library.

-You will also get an additional option: *"Add from Model..."*.
+You will also get an additional option: **Add from Model...**.
 This option will display your semantic model, and let you pick one or several items, then add them in the container.
-The Widget that will be added will be the **default widget** for the item for that type of container which can be controlled with metadata:
+The Widget that will be added will be the _default widget_ for the item for that type of container which can be controlled with metadata:

 - for columns or masonry, the _default standalone widget_;
 - for items inside list cards, the _default list item widget_;